Training, Curriculum & Support -

 • Supporting educational evidence for diagnosis (no additional costs)

-Who can use Gaia Learning Courses?
+Who can use Gaia Academy Courses?

 Two children smiling and talking while attending an online school class on a laptop.